jonathanrickard/django-simple-file-handler/README.rst

 django-simple-file-handler
 ==========================

 The django-simple-file-handler package is an app for uploading and managing documents and images.
 With optional packages installed, it can process images and generate PDFs from HTML files.
-It only has been tested with Django 1.11 and Python 3.6.

 If python-magic is installed, django-simple-file-handler will use it to check uploaded file MIME types.
 Otherwise, it will use Python's built-in library.
 This package only has been tested with python-magic 0.4.